pontuslaestadius/carpet/README.md

 | Elaine Qvarnström   |

 ## Introduction
-An self driving university car project based on the cloun library.
+A self driving university car project based on the cloun library.
 The software is able to utitlize the OpenDaVinci library to follow a lane and perform Vehicle to Vehicle communication as well as platooning.

 ## Github Layout